iowarp/agent-toolkit/CONTRIBUTING.md

-# Contributing to IoWarp MCPs
+# Contributing to Agent Toolkit

-Thank you for your interest in contributing to IoWarp MCPs!
+Thank you for your interest in contributing to Agent Toolkit!
 This guide will help you get started with development, testing, and submitting contributions.

 ## Table of Contents